2 Loaves of good white bread ripped into pieces and left out overnight to dry out.

-1. Spray a large pan with cooking spray or heat a little olive oil then sauté the onions and celery until vegetables are soft.
+2. Spray a large skillet with cooking spray and add a tablespoon of olive oil.
+Once hot, add the onions and celery and saute until vegetables are soft.
 Add the sausage and break it up with a wooden spoon.
 Add poultry seasoning, salt and pepper and stir into the mix and cook until pork is cooked through.

-2. Once cooked, add to dry bread in a bowl.
+3. Once cooked, add to dry bread in a bowl.
 Whip eggs with a fork and add to the bread in the bowl.
 Add enough stock to moisten everything.
 (Start with 1/2 Cup and go from there.)
 You’ll want to add enough stock until the bread is really moist.
 Spray a casserole dish with cooking spray and add the stuffing.
-Cover with tin foil and bake for about ½ hour to 45 minutes at 350 degrees.
+Cover with tin foil and bake for about ½ hour to 45 minutes.

 NOTES: As kids, we got to help make the stuffing!
 The night before, my mom would give me two whole loaves of white bread and tell me to tear it into pieces and pile it in a bowl.
 This “sous chef” task could take a hour if I dragged it out…LOL.
 I guess I was already liking the kitchen.
 These bowls of torn bread would sit out overnight to dry out.
 While I’m sure we could have toasted the bread, bought dried stuffing bread cubes, etc., this was how we did it and it was all part of the holiday.
 FUN!

-While my mother did stuff the turkey and put extra in a small casserole dish, I have long abandoned the stuffed turkey but still call it stuffing rather than “dressing”.
-(Always have, always will) Stuffing the turkey tends to require hours of extra cook time and tends to dry out the bird.
-So, I bake it on the side (often called “dressing”).
+While my mother did stuff the turkey and put extra in a small casserole dish, I have long abandoned stuffing the turkey but still call it stuffing rather than “dressing”.
+(Always have, always will) Stuffing the turkey requires several extra hours of cook time and tends to dry out the bird.
+So, I bake my stuffing on the side (often called “dressing”).
 This is a simple recipe and one that every person in our family makes.
 It doesn’t matter who is hosting, we all make this stuffing.
 My grandmother made it this way and so did my mom.
 Over the years, I’ve added nuts and dried fruit (which I’ve loved) but the family always wants the real deal.

 Feel free to use different brands of sausage and poultry seasoning.
 This is just how we always made it and I’m sure other brands will work fine.
 (Bell Seasoning can be hard to find on the West Coast although I have found it online at Amazon.)